-Michelle Baker Rogers (Elementary Course Coordinator and Practicum Coordinator), Suzanne Diekman, Mandi Franz, Robin Hoch, Heather Legendre, Betsy Lockhart, Candy Proctor, Janel Wade, Jean Rashkin
+Nikki Conyers (Elementary Course Coordinator and Practicum Coordinator), Michelle Baker Rogers, Suzanne Diekman, Mandi Franz, Robin Hoch, Heather Legendre, Betsy Lockhart, Candy Proctor, Janel Wade, and Jean Rashkin.

 Montessori Philosophy; Mathematics; Language; Physical Science, History, Geography: The Universe; Biological Sciences; Curriculum and Materials Design; Physical Education; Practical Life; Classroom Leadership; Music; Visual Arts and Crafts; Student Teaching Practicum